Alan Moore: Independent period and Mad Love: 1988–1993

 Meanwhile, Moore began producing work for Taboo, a small independent comic anthology edited by his former collaborator Stephen R. Bissette.
 The first of these was From Hell, a fictionalised account of the Jack the Ripper murders of the 1880s.
 Inspired by Douglas Adams' novel Dirk Gently's Holistic Detective Agency, Moore reasoned that to solve a crime holistically, one would need to solve the entire society it occurred in, and depicts the murders as a consequence of the politics and economics of the time.
 Just about every notable figure of the period is connected with the events in some way, including "Elephant Man" Joseph Merrick, Oscar Wilde, Native American writer Black Elk, William Morris, artist Walter Sickert, and Aleister Crowley, who makes a brief appearance as a young boy.
 Illustrated in a sooty pen-and-ink style by Eddie Campbell, From Hell took nearly ten years to complete, outlasting Taboo and going through two more publishers before being collected as a trade paperback by Eddie Campbell Comics.
 It was widely praised, with comics author Warren Ellis citing it as his "all-time favourite graphic novel".

 The other series that Moore began for Taboo was Lost Girls, which he described as a work of intelligent "pornography".
 Illustrated by Melinda Gebbie, with whom Moore subsequently entered into a relationship, it was set in 1913, where Alice from Alice in Wonderland, Dorothy from The Wizard of Oz and Wendy from Peter Pan – who are each of a different age and class – all meet in a European hotel and regale each other with tales of their sexual encounters.
 With the work, Moore wanted to attempt something innovative in comics, and believed that creating comics pornography was a way of achieving this.
 He remarked that "I had a lot of different ideas as to how it might be possible to do an up-front sexual comic strip and to do it in a way that would remove a lot of what I saw were the problems with pornography in general.
 That it's mostly ugly, it's mostly boring, it's not inventive – it has no standards."
 Like From Hell, Lost Girls outlasted Taboo, and a few subsequent instalments were published erratically until the work was finished and a complete edition published in 2006.

-Meanwhile, Moore set about writing a prose novel, eventually producing Voice of the Fire, which would be published in 1996.
+Meanwhile, Moore set about writing a prose novel, eventually producing Voice of the Fire, which was published in 1996.
 Unconventional in tone, the novel was a set of short stories about linked events in his hometown of Northampton through the centuries, from the Bronze Age to the present day, which combined to tell a larger story.